tichif/tichif_website_mern/README.md

 - Node JS and Express for the backend
 - i18n for language translation
 - Redux for managing state in the frontend
+- Yup for data validations
+- Formik for building forms

 To install the dependencies for the backend: